Australian Air League: Appointments

+Appointments come with an optimal rank and insignia.
+An Officer, on initial appointment will be placed in an "Acting" capacity for a set period of time under instruction and guidance from their superior Officers.
+On review after that period of time an Officer may be "Confirmed" in their appointment.

+When appointed in any capacity Officers are presented with an Officer Authority Card which details the appointment, date of promotion and appointment.
+Officers are appointed by their Group Executive Commissioner who issues their Officer Authority Card (for all appointments within the Group with the exception of Group Executive Commissioner).
+All Officers appointed to Federal Appointments (and Group Executive Commissioner appointments) are by decision of the Council of the League and the Officer Authority Card issued by the Chief Commissioner.

-Chart of Cadet (N.C.O.) ranks
+Chart of N.C.O.
+Ranks

 The ranks in this chart are listed with each successive rank down the page being superior to the one preceding it.

-Chart of Supernumery ranks
+Chart of Supernumerary Ranks

 The ranks in this chart are listed with each successive rank down the page being superior to the one preceding it.

-Chart of Officer ranks
+Chart of Officer Ranks

 The ranks in this chart are listed with each successive rank down the page being superior to the one preceding it.

 Chart of Appointment levels

 This table doesn't include all appointments available within the AAL, but describes what insignia is available for their appointment.

 Structure of the League

 Cadet

 The term "Cadet" refers to a member who is under the age of 18 and/or holds one of the NCO ranks.

 Upon turning the age of 16 a Cadet becomes a Senior Cadet and wears dark blue epaulettes.

 Section

 A Section is defined as a group of five Cadets, three of whom may be Leading Cadets, with a Corporal in charge of the Section for a total of six members.
 If the Section contains all three Leading Cadets, they comprise the first three members on the Corporal's left when forming up.